Ehmkayel/Ehmkayel/README.md

-Hello, I’m Lamidi Morufat Kajogbola a graduate of Estate Management from Obafemi Awolowo University and I have a frontend engineering certification from [devCareers](http://devcareer.io).
+Hello!
+I’m <h1><b>Lamidi Morufat Kajogbola</b></h1>, a graduate of Estate Management from Obafemi Awolowo University and a <h3><b>certified Frontend Engineer</b></h3> from [devCareers](http://devcareer.io).
+I specialize in building fast, seamless, visually engaging and functional websites that captivate users and deliver results.

-I bring to the table a high level of focus, dedication, and commitment.
-My ambition is to consistently add value to any organization I represent through professional performance, transparency, and an unwavering pursuit of excellence.
-I’m passionate about learning new technologies and improving my skills and I hope to connect with other developers and learning from their experiences
+I bring to the table a high level of <em><b>focus</b></em>, <em><b>dedication</b></em>, and <em><b>commitment</b></em><h1 to every task I undertake.
+My ambition is to consistently add value to any organization I represent through professional performance, transparency, and a strong pursuit of excellence.

+<h2>I'm passionate about:</h2>

+- Learning new technologies and improving my skill set.
+- Building solutions that solve real-world problems.
+- Collaborating with other developers and learning from their experiences.

-Currently, I am in an Internship Trainee at Programmify, and I am also enhancing my skills by building projects..
+Currently, I am following [roadmap.sh]() structured software development roadmap and I am also enhancing my skills by building projects..

-During my bootcamp, I served as the Assistant Lead for a capstone project at DevCareer.
-In this role, I facilitated communication and collaboration within the team, managed the project timeline, and presented our project to our mentor and person of contact.
-I also led the frontend team and contributed to the codebase.
-Our determination helped us in meeting the deadline and delivering a high-quality project that received positive feedback, placing us in the top 15 out of 52 teams.

-I specialize in creating visually appealing web experiences with functionalities.
-I have a strong foundation in HTML, CSS, and JAVASCRIPT and I'm currently learning a javascript library (React) as part of my learning journey
+During my DevCareers Bootcamp, I served as the Assistant Lead for a capstone project where:

+- I facilitated team communication and collaboration.
+- Managed the project timeline to ensure timely delivery.
+- Presented our project to our mentor and stakeholders.
+- Led the frontend team and actively contributed to the codebase.
+- The project was highly successful, placing top 15 out of 52 teams, and received positive feedback for its quality and functionality.

 I'm excited about the possibilities that lie ahead, and I'm ready to contribute my skills and passion to make a positive impact.
 Let's connect and explore together!
 Mind you I'm always up for a challenge